Out-of-focus holography at the Effelsberg telescope: Out-of-focus holography basics

 \subsection{Surface improvement}

 Based on the derived aperture phase distribution functions it is possible to apply improvements to the aperture, e.g., by adjusting the panels of the main dish.
 However, many effects that act on the surface of the dish will be elevation-dependent.
-For the 100-m telescope at Effelsberg, one has the opportunity to actively change the surface of the sub-reflector to correct inaccuracies of the main dish.
-Since elevation is an important parameter for gravitational induced surface deformation, the OOF observations can be performed for a number of different elevations.
+For the 100-m telescope at Effelsberg, one has the opportunity to actively readjust the surface of the sub-reflector to correct inaccuracies of the main dish.
+Since elevation is an important parameter for gravitational induced surface deformation, the OOF holography observations should be performed for a number of different elevations.
 If a sufficiently large number of phase-error maps is available, it is even possible to create a model of the gravitational changes to the primary reflector, which could eventually replace the existing FEM model that is implemented in the Effelsberg control system and steers the active surface of the sub-reflector.
 Compared to the FEM model the advantage of the OOF holography method is that the aberrations are derived empirically and can reveal residual errors that are not covered by the theoretical model in the current look-up table.
 Technically, the displacement of the actuators is defined in physical length, while the aperture phase distribution is in units of wavelengths.
 The relation between them is

 where $\varphi_\bot(x, y)$ is the displacement distribution for the actuators.
-The extra factor of $\frac{1}{2}$ in the equation is due to the secondary-focus observations.
+The extra factor of ${1}/{2}$ in \cref{eq:displacement} is due to the secondary-focus observations.
 The ray of light is affected by offsets in the sub-reflector twice: first when it travels to the sub-reflector, and second when it moves from the secondary dish to the secondary focus.
-We note that Eq.~\eqref{eq:displacement} is only a first-order approximation because it assumes that the rays hitting the sub-reflector surface are always reflected parallel to the $z_f$-axis (see the right-hand side of Figure \ref{fig:effelsberg_geometry}).
+We note that \cref{eq:displacement} is only a first-order approximation\footnote{Modelling the actuator distribution would require to know the exact inclination of the feed receiver, and include it in an optical ray tracing software, e.g., ZEMAX.} because it assumes that the rays hitting the sub-reflector surface are always reflected parallel to the $z_f$-axis (see the right-hand side of \cref{fig:effelsberg_geometry}).